testing-cabal/testtools/doc/for-test-authors.rst

 We assume that you already know Python and that you know something about automated testing already.

+If you are a test author of an unusually large or unusually unusual test suite, you might be interested in :doc:`for-framework-folk`.

 Introduction
 ============

 testtools is a set of extensions to Python's standard unittest module.
-Writing tests with testtools is very much like writing tests with standard Python, or with Twisted's "trial", or nose, except a little bit easier and more enjoyable.
+Writing tests with testtools is very much like writing tests with standard Python, or with Twisted's "trial_", or nose_, except a little bit easier and more enjoyable.

 Below, we'll try to give some examples of how to use testtools in its most